Standards and testing

 What is a security screen?

 Not every screen that looks like a security screen actually is a security screen.
-There are three grades of screen - security screens, fall prevention screens and barrier screens.
+There are four grades of screen -

 Security screens must meet standards for both construction and installation in order to qualify as security screens, as well as passing stringent tests.